lpodkalicki/stm32f401vct6u/microsd_via_sdio/README.md

  * Write protect is OFF
  * Debug logging via UART is ON
  * LEDs status
-  * RED led on - could not mount filesystem
+  * RED led on - could not init driver or could not mount filesystem
-  * ORANGE led on - mount ok, but coud't open file (maybe you have enabled Write protect pin.
+  * ORANGE led on - mount ok, but coud't open file or write to file (maybe you have enabled Write protect pin.
 Disable it for this example);
-  * BLUE led on - mount ok, could open file and write some data
+  * GREEN led on - mount ok and test ok - could open file and write some data
-  * GREEN blinking - just blinking GREEN led.

 ## Board
 STM32f401C-DISCO